Danny7R/Machine-Learning/README.md

 This database contains information about 4597 email messages.
 Most of the features indicate whether a particular word or character was frequently occurring in the email.
 Here are the definitions of the features:

-- 48 continuous real attributes of type word\_freq\_&quot;WORD&quot; = percentage of words in the e-mail that match &quot;WORD&quot;.
-A &quot;word&quot; in this case is any string of alphanumeric characters bounded by non-alphanumeric characters or end-of-string.
+- 48 continuous real attributes of type word\_freq\_"WORD" = percentage of words in the e-mail that match "WORD".
+A "WORD" in this case is any string of alphanumeric characters bounded by non-alphanumeric characters or end-of-string.
-- 6 continuous real attributes of type char\_freq\_&quot;CHAR&quot; = percentage of characters in the e-mail that match &quot;CHAR&quot;.
+- 6 continuous real attributes of type char\_freq\_"CHAR" = percentage of characters in the e-mail that match "CHAR".
 - 1 continuous real attribute of type Capital\_run\_length\_average = average length of uninterrupted sequences of capital letters.
 - 1 continuous integer attribute of type Capital\_run\_length\_longest = length of longest uninterrupted sequence of capital letters.
 - 1 continuous integer attribute of type Capital\_run\_length\_total = total number of capital letters in the e-mail.